SlowDash integrates Python scripts written by users, with features including:

 Plugin modules can dynamically add branches to the control tree.
 For

-sub-branches for functions that Redis provides, such as hash, json and
+sub-branches for functions provided by Redis, such as hash, JSON, and

 time-series.
 Plugins are loaded to a node, not (necessarily) to the root

-plugin can make use of the function provided by the ethernet node such
+plugin can make use of the functions provided by the Ethernet node such

 as send()